Identity theft, common scams, & how to protect yourself

 Fraudsters use many means to find their targets including: USPS mail, social media sites, telephone books, and online chat rooms.
 First and foremost, use common sense.
 If it sounds too good to be true, it probably is.
 Here are some common ways fraudsters gather information or commit fraud.

-Identity theft is a growing national epidemic, claiming about 500,000 victims per year in the United States.
+Identity theft is a growing national epidemic, claiming nearly 15 million victims in the United States in 2017.
 There are many forms of identity theft, some of the most common uses of stolen identity include:

 - Gathering enough personal information to gain access to the victim's actual accounts.

 - Leveraging the good credit score of the victim by using personal information (such as a social security number and employer information) to obtain a loan or credit card in the victim's name.